cuongdevjs/reactjs-social-login/README.md

 > 5. Microsoft
 > 6. Amazon
 > 7. Instagram
+> 8. Pinterest
+> 9. Twitter

-This repository is written by TypeScript and React Hooks, tree-shakeable, zero dependencies, extremely lightweight.
+This repository includes multiple platform for social login, is written by TypeScript and React Hooks, tree-shakeable, zero dependencies, extremely lightweight.
 You can customize any style UI as you like

 [![npm download](https://img.shields.io/npm/dm/reactjs-social-login.svg?style=flat)](https://www.npmjs.com/package/reactjs-social-login)